-2. Present Law - Cost of Moving Personal Property

-Article 1, Section 14, of the California Constitution

-and the Fifth Amendment to the United States Constitution guarantee to every property owner whose property is taken by condemnation for public use "just compensation".
-Historically, in most jurisdictions the term "just compensation" has not been interpreted to include payment for moving personal property.
+2. Present Law - Cost of Moving Personal Property Article 1, Section 14, of the California Constitution and the Fifth Amendment to the United States Constitution guarantee to every property owner whose property is taken by condemnation for public use "just compensation".
+Historically, in most jurisdictions in the United States the term "just compensation" has not been interpreted to include payment for moving personal property.